Real Estate in Japan

 - Tenants are usually very careful with property and usually stay long term even at low-income level

 - The country has low tax and stable institutions.

 - The country's politicians are generally favorable to property rights and foreigners' rights are not restricted.

 - Rental income is taxed below 10% (see here).

 There are risks associated with longer vacancies and higher capex than in US, however, and financing is only available at a comparatively high rate.

 Here are a few specificities of the Japanese market:

-- Preference for New Construction: The desirability of properties in Japan falls rather quickly as years pass, and it is much harder to find a tenant for an old flat than for a new flat.
+- Preference for New Construction: The desirability of properties in Japan falls rather quickly as the years pass, and it is much harder to find a tenant for an old flat than for a new flat.
 For this reason, houses depreciate fast, particularly in the first years.
 It is advisable to purchase a product that is already seasoned so that depreciation is not too quick.

 - General building maintenance and administration costs, if you do not own the whole building is very costly in Japan.